yanntrividic/padatrad/README.md

 # <a name="en"></a>Padatrad (in english!)

 Padatrad allows collective translation of texts and editing them from a web browser.
 This web app is entirely written in JavaScript ES6.
 It relies on [Etherpad](https://en.wikipedia.org/wiki/Etherpad), reads content in [Markdown](https://en.wikipedia.org/wiki/Markdown), and manages CSS rules for printing using the [PagedJS](https://pagedjs.org) library.
-The name padatrad (\pad.a.tʁad\\) stands for "pad à traduction", that is to say, pad for translation.
+The name Padatrad (\pad.a.tʁad\\) stands for "pad à traduction", that is to say, pad for translation[^patatras].

+[^patatras]: In french, the pronunciation of Padatrad is also close to "patatras" (\pa.ta.tʁa\\), which is an onomatopeia used for something that falls and crashes loudly.

 ![Software View](https://gitlab.com/editionsburnaout/padatrad/-/raw/master/screenshot.png){width=100%}